 - Restricted Stock Units.
 Restricted stock units provide rights to Company stock after a specified service period.
-Beginning in fiscal 2020, restricted stock units generally vest at a rate of 25% each year over a four year period from the date of the grant.
+Beginning in fiscal 2023, restricted stock units generally vest at a rate of 8% each quarter over a three year period from the date of grant.
+For grants made from fiscal 2020 through fiscal 2022, restricted stock units generally vest at a rate of 25% each year over a four year period from the date of the grant.
 Prior to fiscal 2020, 50% of restricted stock units generally vested three years from the grant date and the remaining 50% were vested five years from the grant date.
 The fair value of each restricted stock unit is determined on the date of grant using the stock price discounted for the expected dividend yield through the vesting period and is recognized ratably over the vesting period.
 The expected dividend yield is based on the anticipated dividends over the vesting period.
-The weighted-average discount for the dividend yield used to determine the fair value of restricted stock units granted in fiscal 2022, 2021 and 2020 was 3.8%, 4.4% and 4.9%, respectively. - Restricted Stock and Performance-based Restricted Stock Units.
+The weighted-average discount for the dividend yield used to determine the fair value of restricted stock units granted in fiscal 2023, 2022 and 2021 was 2.3%, 3.8% and 4.4%, respectively. - Restricted Stock and Performance-based Restricted Stock Units.
 Restricted stock awards are for shares that vest based on the passage of time and include restrictions related to employment.
 Performance-based restricted stock units vest based on the passage of time and achievement of performance criteria and generally range from 0% to 150% of the original award amount.
-Vesting periods for these awards are generally between one and three years.
-Restricted stock and performance-based restricted stock units may be settled or deferred in stock and are accounted for as equity in the Company's Consolidated Balance Sheets.
+Vesting periods for restricted stock are generally between one month and three years.
+Vesting periods for performance-based restricted stock units may be settled or deferred in stock and are accounted for as equity in the Company's Consolidated Balance Sheets.
 The fair value of restricted stock awards is determined on the date of grant and is expensed ratably over the vesting period.
 The fair value of performance-based restricted stock units is determined on the date of grant using the Company's stock price discounted for the expected dividend yield through the vesting period and is recognized over the vesting period.
-The weighted-average discount for the dividend yield used to determine the fair value of performance-based restricted stock units in fiscal 2022, 2021 and 2020 was 4.2%, 4.5% and 5.1%, respectively.
+The weighted-average discount for the dividend yield used to determine the fair value of performance-based restricted stock units in fiscal 2023, 2022 and 2021 was 3.3%, 4.2% and 4.5%, respectively.

-In addition to the Plan, Flipkart has certain share-based compensation plans for associates under which options to acquire Flipkart common shares may be issued.
-Share-based compensation expense associated with these plans is included in the Other line in the table above.
+In addition to the Plan, Flipkart and PhonePe have share-based compensation plans for associates under which options to acquire their own common shares may be issued.
+These plans may be subject to performance or other conditions, including vesting upon an initial public offering.
+Share-based compensation expense associated with certain of these plans is included in the Other line in the table above.

-The following table shows the activity for restricted stock units and restricted stock and performance-based restricted stock units during fiscal 2022:
+The following table shows the activity for restricted stock units and restricted stock and performance-based restricted stock units during fiscal 2023:

-Restricted Stock Units Stock and Restricted Stock Units (Shares in thousands) Shares Weighted-Average Grant-Date Fair Value Per Share Shares Weighted-Average Grant-Date Fair Value Per Share Outstanding as of February 1, 2021 19,900 \$ 92.13 5,413 \$ 108.72 Granted 8,219 131.90 3,057 135.48 Adjustment for performance achievement(1) 920 107.67 Vested/exercised (8,051) 85.21 (2,614) 100.30 Forfeited (2,785) 110.65 (636) 110.95 Outstanding as of January 31, 2022 17,283 \$ 111.42 6,140 \$ 125.25
+Restricted Stock and Restricted Stock Units (Shares in thousands) Shares Weighted-Average Grant-Date Fair Value Per Share Shares Weighted-Average Grant-Date Fair Value Per Share Outstanding as of February 1, 2022 17,283 \$ 111.42 6,140 \$ 125.25 Granted 9,357 143.97 4,572 142.74 Adjustment for performance achievement (1) 638 132.00 Vested/exercised (8,338) 111.69 (3,242) 120.18 Forfeited (2,082) 127.36 (948) 128.68 Outstanding as of January 31, 2023 16,220 \$ 128.01 7,160 \$ 138.86